abhishek-kumar-code/Redfish_Public/Specification.md

 When modification succeeds, the response may contain a representation of the updated resource.
 See [Modification success responses](#modification-success-responses).

+To gain the protection semantics of an ETag, the service shall use the `If-Match` or `If-None-Match` header and not the `@odata.etag` property value for that protection.

 The implementation may reject the update on certain properties based on its own policies and, in this case, not perform the requested update.
 For the following exception cases, services shall return the following HTTP status codes and other information:

 | Exception case | The service returns |